vedanthv/face-emotion-recognition/README.md

 6. **Dataset**: Depending on the specific datasets used for training and testing the models, you should have access to and permissions to use the relevant facial emotion recognition datasets.

 7. **Development Environment**: An integrated development environment (IDE) like Jupyter Notebook or a code editor like Visual Studio Code can be helpful for code development and experimentation.

-8. **Additional Dependencies**: Depending on the exact image processing techniques and custom feature extraction methods employed in your project, you may require additional libraries or tools.
-Ensure to document and specify these dependencies as well.

-It's important to keep in mind that the specific versions of libraries and dependencies may evolve over time, so it's a good practice to periodically update and ensure compatibility with the latest versions for optimal performance and security.

 ### Installing